stoplightio/spectral/docs/getting-started/3-rulesets.md

         match: "^(\/|[a-z0-9-.]+|{[a-zA-Z0-9_]+})+$"
 ```

-The example above is a single rule that can be used in an OpenAPI description.
+The example above is a rule that can be used in an OpenAPI description.
 It will look at all the `paths` properties to make sure they are kebab-case (lower-case and separated with hyphens).

 Breaking down each part of the rule: